By Anna-Claire Bevan

-I used to think that you needed water, waves and a wetsuit to surf.
+I thought you needed water, waves, and a wetsuit to surf.
 I was wrong.

 When I first arrived in Nicaragua, I’d never heard of volcano boarding and thought it would be enough of a feat to scale a volcano, let alone hurtle down one on a wooden plank minutes after having reached its peak.

-But no sooner had I arrived in the colonial city of León, my friends and I had booked ourselves on a Bigfoot trip for the following morning – seeing as all the ones for that day had already sold out (always a good sign).
+But no sooner had I arrived in the colonial city of León than my friends and I had booked ourselves on a Bigfoot trip for the following morning – seeing as all the ones for that day had already sold out (always a good sign).

 Discovered by an Australian just over five years ago, volcano boarding (or surfing) is one of Central America’s newest extreme sports and promises an exhilarating ride to all who are brave enough to try it.